ash-project/ash/documentation/topics/policies.md

 authorize_if expr(exists(role, name == "owner"))
 ```

+Keep in mind that, for create actions, many `expr/1` checks won't make sense, and may return `false` when you wouldn't expect.
+Expression (and other filter) policies apply to "a synthesized result" of applying the action, so related values won't be available.
+For this reason, you may end up wanting to use other checks that are built for working against changesets, or only simple attribute-based filter checks.
+Custom checks may also be warranted here.

 #### Using exists

 In these and in other filter checks, it is advised to use `exists/2` when referring to relationships, because of the way that the policy authorizer may mix & match your policies when building filters.
 There is a semantic difference in filters between `friends.first_name == "ted" and friends.last_name == "dansen"`.
 This means that you have a *single* friend with the first_name "bob" and the last name "fred".
 If you use `exists`, then your policies can be used in filters without excluding unnecessary data, i.e `exists(friends, first_name == "ted") and exists(friends, last_name == "dansen")` means "you have one friend with the first_name "ted" and one friend with the last_name "dansen".